Committed to Environmental

 Plants and the curb appeal they create also help homeowners with the bottom line.
 In addition to creating privacy and reducing noise12, good landscaping can add up to 15% in value to a residential home13.

-Sun Gro® Horticulture is a leader in sustainable Canadian Sphagnum peat moss resources.
-We endorse and support the Canadian Sphagnum Peat Moss Association’s (CSPMA) definition of sustainable peatland management as the “balanced stewardship of the environmental, social and economic values of Canada’s renewable peatland resource.”
+As the leader in sustainable Canadian Sphagnum peat moss resources, Sun Gro endorses and supports the Canadian Sphagnum Peat Moss Association’s (super: CSPMA logo) definition of sustainable peatland management as the “balanced stewardship of the environmental, social and economic values of Canada’s renewable peatland resource.”

-In Canada, there are 113.6 million hectares (281 million acres), or around 25%, of the entire world’s peatlands.
-Less than 0.03% of Canadian peatlands have been harvested to help beautify our environment and grow millions of potted plants for our gardens.
-Environmentally responsible peat moss industries such as ours work to restore peat bogs post-harvest to ensure they remain valuable and productive for years to come.
-We also actively support research conducted by universities, the industry, and governments to forward peat bog restoration, promoting good stewardship of this valuable resource.
+In Canada, there are 281 million acres (113.6 million hectares), or around 25%, of the entire world’s peatlands.
+Less than 0.03% of Canadian peatlands are carefully managed to help grow millions of potted plants for our gardens and beautify our environment.
+Environmentally responsible peat moss industries such as ours work to restore peat bogs ensuring they return as valuable functioning wetlands for years to come.
+Sun Gro actively supports university, governmental and industry research to advance peat bog restoration, promoting good stewardship of this valuable resource.

-To further establish Sun Gro’s commitment to sustainability, all of our Canadian production sites are Veriflora Certified for environmental sustainability.
-Veriflora is a seed-to-store agricultural sustainability certification and eco-labeling program highly revered in the horticulture industries.
+To further establish Sun Gro’s commitment to sustainability, all of our Canadian peat production sites are Veriflora Certified for environmental sustainability and product integrity.
+Veriflora is a seed-to-store agricultural sustainability certification and eco-labeling program highly revered in the horticultural industries.
 A Veriflora certification establishes: 1.
 Environmental Sustainability; 2.
 Social and Economic Sustainability; and 3.
 Product Integrity.
 The Veriflora program is managed by Scientific Certification Systems (SCS), a neutral, third-party entity with no vested interest in the companies they certify, so consumers can count on the integrity of the certification.

 Some Sun Gro mixes are certified by The Mulch and Soil Council (MSC).
 This certification assures product integrity.
 It means that products have been verified to match label claims.
 According to the MCS, this means that “what is on the bag is what is in the bag.”